 This suite of BSc Computer Science degrees draws upon the city's creative and technological pedigree.
 You will be equipped with skills that are at the cutting edge of the industry, wherever you are in the world.

-In your final year, you have the opportunity to transfer and study on campus at Goldsmiths, University of London.
+You have the opportunity to transfer and study on campus at Goldsmiths, University of London when studying Level 5 and/or Level 6 of the programme.
+For more information, visit: bit.ly/CompSci-transfer